-The Country Strategy Paper and National Indicative Programme (NIP) for the Republic of Nauru was signed and provides for an indicative financial allocation of \notin 1.8m for the "A" Envelope, and \notin 0.5m for the "B" envelope.
+The Country Strategy Paper and National Indicative Programme (NIP) for the Republic of Nauru was signed and provides for an indicative financial allocation of € 1.8m for the "A" Envelope, and € 0.5m for the "B" envelope.
 The NIP addendum to the 9th EDF, signed by the NAO and European Commission confirmed the NIP allocation.
-The focal sector is Renewable Energy, within REP-5 project.
+The focal sector is Renewable Energy, implemented under a multi-country program, REP-5 project.